demonno/notw/README.md

 * interface
 * write documentation
 * write tests and improve coverage
+* haml
+* travis ci

 #How to contribute